2009–10 Heineken Cup

 The 2009–10 Heineken Cup was the 15th season of the Heineken Cup, the annual rugby union European club competition for clubs from the top six nations in European rugby.
-It started in October 2009 and ended on 22 May 2010 with the final at Stade de France in which Toulouse defeated Biarritz 21 – 19 to win the trophy for the fourth time.
+It started in October 2009 and ended on 22 May 2010 with the final at Stade de France in which Toulouse defeated Biarritz 21–19 to win the trophy for the fourth time.

 Teams

 Seven English teams participated, as an English team, Leicester Tigers, progressed further in the previous year's tournament than any French or Italian team.
 France had six participants, Ireland three, Wales four, Italy two and Scotland two.

-On Friday 29 May 2009, Newport Gwent Dragons defeated Calvisano 42–17 in a play-off to secure the 24th and final qualification place.
+On 29 May 2009, Newport Gwent Dragons defeated Calvisano 42–17 in a play-off to secure the 24th and final qualification place.

 Seeding

 The seeding system was the same as in the 2008–09 tournament.
 The 24 competing teams are ranked based on past Heineken Cup and European Challenge Cup performance, with each pool receiving one team from each quartile, or Tier.
 The requirement to have only one team per country in each pool, however, still applied (with the exception of the inclusion of the seventh English team).

 The brackets show each team's European Rugby Club Ranking at the start of the 2009–10 season.